Cleavage (politics): Frozen party systems

 Lipset and Rokkan claim that the political parties that emerged in Western Europe during the end of the 19th and beginning of the 20th century were formed on the base of these structural cleavages in societies.
-At the time of writing their essay (1967), they moreover observed that these party systems had for the biggest part not changed.
+At the time of writing their essay (1967), they observed that these party systems had, for the biggest part, not changed.
 Parties then still seemed to be based on the aforementioned four cleavages, making many European party systems seem 'frozen'.
 The main explanation they give for this is that with the development of labor parties as well as the introduction of universal suffrage at the beginning of the 20th century all groups of civil society were in a way represented in the political arenas of these states.
 According to Paul Pierson, the account by Lipset and Rokkan typifies path dependence, as cleavages at particular critical junctures led to stable party systems.
 Barbara Geddes extended Lipset and Rokkan's argument to Latin American states, finding that Lipset and Rokkan's argument did not successfully explain the party systems there even though the cases were consistent with the initial conditions outlined by Lipset and Rokkan in their study of mostly European party stems.

 There have been noteworthy exceptions to Lipset and Rokkan's theory of Western European party systems, however.
 As the authors claim, the fascist or national-socialist authoritarian politics of for example Spain, Italy and Germany were not based on these historical cleavages.
 Thus, not all Western European states had had 'frozen party systems' for the period concerned.